 amount of photo optic illumination for the least consumption of electricity.
 However when lighting calculations are used, it can been seen how inappropriate HPS lamps are for night lighting.
 White light sources have been shown to double driver peripheral vision and increase driver brake reaction time at

 least 25%.
 When S/P light calculations are used, HPS lamp performance needs to be reduced by a minimum value of 75%.|

 |The Able Group for quick damage repairs.

-Ball Field, Playground - electrical construction, Delaware County, Main Line, Lower Merion, Philadelphia, PA.
-Sports Lighting Light Bulbs for Football, Tennis, Soccer, Baseball, Lacrosse, indoor Gymnasium Sports by Able Group Inc. electrical contractor for electrical service.
+Ball Field, Playground - electrical construction, Delaware County, Main Line, Philadelphia, PA.
+Light Bulbs for Football, Tennis, Soccer, Baseball, Lacrosse, indoor Gymnasium Sports by Able Group Inc.

 Exterior Lighting Contactors and Lighting Controls for ballpark lighting, field and playground lighting.
-Light Poles, Lighting and Electrical Services for Area Lighting Poles, Philadelphia.
+Light Poles, Lighting and Electrical Services for Area Lighting Poles.
 The LightSmith, Totally Awesome Lighting, Lighting Fixture Reconditioning, Refinishing, and Redesigned.

 Bucket Truck for Hire for Your Sport Field.
 All types of aerial jobs, high reach jobs, cherry picker jobs, tough to get to jobs.
 Park and Field - Special Events.
 Lighting Set Up, auditorium decorating and lighting service, high reach lighting, scaffold, stage, controls, spots and Lighting Rental Equipment.